NickMandylas/cnn-project/server/README.md

 ---

-To access GraphQL playground to view API, go to [localhost:4000/graphql](http://localhost:4000/graphql)
+To access GraphiQL playground to view API, go to [localhost:4000/graphiql](http://localhost:4000/graphiql)